freedomofpress/encryption-works/encryption_works.md

 ## "Pretty Good Privacy" (PGP) Email Encryption

-In 1991, cryptographer Phil Zimmermann developed [Pretty Good Privacy](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) (PGP), software that he intended for peace activists to use while organizing in the anti-nuclear movement.
+In 1991, cryptographer Phil Zimmermann developed [Pretty Good Privacy](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) (PGP), email encryption software that he intended for peace activists to use while organizing in the anti-nuclear movement.

-PGP stands for "Pretty Good Privacy," software you can use to encrypt your email messages.
 Today, PGP is a company that sells proprietary encryption software.
 [OpenPGP](http://openpgp.org/) is the open protocol that defines how PGP encryption works, and [GnuPG](http://www.gnupg.org/) (GPG for short) is free software, and is totally compatible with the proprietary version.
 GPG is much more popular than PGP today because it's free for everyone to download, and cypherpunks trust it more because it's open source.
 The terms PGP and GPG are often used interchangably.

 Unfortunately, the standard is notoriously hard to use, as evidenced by Glenn Greenwald initially being [unable](http://www.huffingtonpost.com/2013/06/10/edward-snowden-glenn-greenwald_n_3416978.html?1370895818) to set it up and talk securely with Edward Snowden.
 However, once you're in the habit of using it regularly, it gets easier.